The Hon. Clarence A. Buskirk, C.S., of Princeton, Indiana

 And now, my friends, let me conclude with a correlative of the Christian Science teachings which has afforded me, and may afford you, consolation and strength: Whatever successes, or whatever dangers, disappointments, or disasters may seem to visit our mortal lives; however our earthly fortunes may seem to prosper or to darken and decay: still, we should find humility, peace and content in the abiding assurance that the arms of divine Love are around us and beneath us always, that behind all appearances is the eternal unity of good, and over them all a wise Providence of divine and absolute loving kindness.

 [Delivered Nov.
 27, 1904, at the Metropolitan Theater, Minneapolis, Minnesota, under the auspices of Fourth Church of Christ, Scientist, Minneapolis, and published in The Minneapolis Journal, Nov.
 28, 1904.
 The newspaper account of the lecture employed spelling reforms such as tho for though, thru for through, and thoro for thorough; these have been changed here to conform to standard usage.
+Some quotes from the Bible have been corrected; others, although left here within quotes, are paraphrases of the original.
+Some paragraph breaks have been added.
 The title of this lecture was taken from the newspaper headline.
 A later version of this lecture, in abbreviated form, is available on this site with the title Christian Science: The Gospel of Divine Love.]